The Bankrate promise

 “Ultimately, this would lower their effective borrowing interest rate, as they would have brought down the interest rate and loan amount on their home from the refinance,” says Polakovic.

-Bear in mind that economic uncertainty can make it difficult to get a personal loan unless you have good credit, and some lenders have ceased HELOC applications temporarily.
+Bear in mind that economic uncertainty can make it difficult to get a personal loan unless you have good credit.
 Overall, this option requires understanding exactly how much new debt (in the form of the personal loan) you can take on while still falling below the maximum debt-to-income allowed for a refinance.
 If you’re unsure about any of this, consult a financial advisor before proceeding.